The European Accessibility Act (EAA) is a hot topic in digital marketing these days. But what does it mean for e-commerce businesses?

 The European Accessibility Act is a vital step towards a more inclusive digital world.

-By incorporating the Web Content Accessibility Guidelines standards into your media content, you can ensure compliance with the European Accessibility Act and provide access to audio-visual content for all users.
+By incorporating the Web Content Accessibility Guidelines standards into your media content, and aligning your teams on digital accessibility, you can ensure compliance with the European Accessibility Act and provide access to audio-visual content for all users.

 Regular updates and a proactive approach to accessibility will help maintain compliance and enhance the user experience for everyone.